36 Fillette: Plot

 Lili, a 14-year-old, is caravan camping with her family in Biarritz.
 She is self-aware and holds her own in a café conversation with a concert pianist she meets, but she has a wild streak, and she's testing her powers over men, finding that she does not always control her moods or actions, and she's impatient with being a virgin.
 She sets off with her brother to a disco, latching onto an aging playboy who is himself hot and cold to her.
 She is ambivalent about losing her virginity that night, willing the next, and determined by the third.
 The playboy's mix of depression and misogyny ends their unconsummated affair, leaving Lili to hunt elsewhere at the campground.
 She eventually finds an awkward teen her own age, and they clumsily share their first time together.

 Production

 Catherine Breillat revealed that Delphine Zentout turned 16 just three days before they started shooting the film: "It was a miracle, because when I cast her I had never asked her age, or her birthday.
 If she had not had her 16th birthday three days before we started production, I would not have been able to show the movie around the world, because in a lot of countries it is against the law to show explicit images of a girl who is not yet 16."

 Reception

-On review aggregator website Rotten Tomatoes the film has a score of 86% based on reviews from 7 critics, with an average rating of 7.1/10.
+On review aggregator website Rotten Tomatoes the film has a score of 86% based on reviews from 7 critics.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 stars out of 4, and wrote, "Its whole delicate existence depends on the performance by Zentout, a 16-year-old in her acting debut.
 She gives a brave and convincing performance".